Fate Rewinder: Main protagonists

-Chainu (Born November 1, 2005) is an 18-year-old "Second-Grade Rewinder", who excels in infiltration, earning her the title of "infiltration expert" from Shirai, partly due to her Version Up ability and unassuming appearance.
+Chainu (Born November 1, 2005) is an 18-year-old "Second Grade Rewinder", who excels in infiltration, earning her the title of "infiltration expert" from Shirai, partly due to her Version Up ability and unassuming appearance.
 She wields retractable spears, typically carrying two hidden in her right pocket, and is able to shrink them to fit inside.
 It is believed that she took the second-grade promotional exam alongside Chrono.

 Despite this, she is a very timid person and has expressed fear and hesitation, saying, "After failing the Rewinder missions several times, I became afraid of seeing people die."
 Notably, she wears an eye patch for medical purposes.

 It is later revealed that Chainu is a Clock Hands spy and the granddaughter of Hyde/"3 O'Clock."
-However, they are not related by blood as Chainu was raised by Hyde to gather intel on the Rewinders, particularly Chrono who joins her for a particular mission.
-Additionally, Chainu's seven personas were not all that existed, for Hakugin, another Second-Grade Rewinder, is actually "Chanee," the eighth persona, lacking the cloud-like hair typical of her other forms.
+However, they are not related by blood as Chainu was raised by Hyde to gather intel on the Rewinders, particularly Chrono who joins her on a particular mission.
+Additionally, Chainu's seven personas were not all that existed, for Hakugin, another Second-Grade Rewinder, is actually "Chanee", the eighth persona, lacking the cloud-like hair typical of her other forms.

 According to Hyde, Chainu was abandoned by her biological parents.
 Her mother, a Rewinder, gave birth to Chainu after falling in love with a target during a mission.
 Through DNA testing, it is discovered that Chainu's mother was actually Chainu herself, leading to a bootstrap paradox in which she gave birth to herself.